BikramMondal5/Bhumi/README.md

 # 🌿🤖 Bhumi - Let's grow together

-An AI-powered assistant that helps farmers with sustainable agriculture advice, best farming practices, and crop-specific guidance using Google Gemini.
+An AI assistant that helps farmers with sustainable agriculture advice, best farming practices, and crop-specific guidance using Google Gemini

 ## 🌟 Features
 - AI-driven chat assistant for farmers